ASDsashi/T20-Cricket-Analysis/README.md

 1. **Data Cleaning with Python:**
    - Cleaned the raw data using Python, converting the JSON file into a structured CSV format.
    - Transformation included handling complex arrays by converting them into simple dictionaries.
-   - Addressed the absence of information regarding player dismissal in the JSON file by utilizing a string in the "dismissal" field to identify player outs.
+   - Addressed the absence of information regarding player dismissal in the JSON file by utilizing a string in the "dismissal" field to identify player-outs.
    - [Python Data Cleaning Code](https://github.com/ASDsashi/T20-Cricket-Analysis/blob/main/Data%20Cleaning.ipynb)

 2. **Data Transformation with PowerQuery:**